algorithmica-org/algorithmica/content/english/hpc/profiling/benchmarking.md

 const int T = 1e9 / N;
 ```

-This way you can make use of compile-time constants, which may be very beneficial for performance of some algorithms, at the expense having to re-build the program each time you want to change the parameter, which considerably increases the time you need to collect metrics across a range of parameter values.
+This way you can make use of compile-time constants, which may be very beneficial for the performance of some algorithms, at the expense of having to re-build the program each time you want to change the parameter, which considerably increases the time you need to collect metrics across a range of parameter values.

 ### Makefiles